Kate Brown

 Are experiencing symptoms of stress, anxiety or low mood/depression .

-You may not be able to take part if:
+Those who were not able to take part included:

 What do I mean by wellbeing?

-For the purposes of this study, wellbeing will be measured against three factors, these are levels of…
+For the purposes of this study, well-being is measured against three factors, these are levels of…

 · Stress